U.S. charges two for illegal lobbying for Pakistan

-Fai, his nonprofit group and Ahmad never registered that they were working on behalf of the Pakistani government, U.S. authorities said.
+Fai, his nonprofit group and Ahmad never registered that they were working for the Pakistani government, U.S. authorities said.

-As part of the scheme, Pakistan allegedly funneled money to Fai through Ahmad and contributions by others which were reimbursed by the Pakistani government.
+Pakistan allegedly funneled money to Fai through Ahmad and contributions by others that were reimbursed by the Pakistani government.
 Fai then used the funds for campaign donations, conferences and other lobbying efforts, the affidavit said.

-Federal election records showed that Fai gave $23,500 to U.S. political candidates since 1997, including $250 to President Barack Obama's presidential campaign as well as $7,500 to Republican Representative Dan Burton of Indiana.
+Federal election records showed Fai had given $23,500 to U.S. political candidates since 1997, including $250 to President Barack Obama's presidential campaign as well as $7,500 to Republican Representative Dan Burton of Indiana.

-The Justice Department said that there was no evidence that any elected officials who received the contributions from Fai or his organization knew that it came from the Pakistani government.
+The Justice Department said that there was no evidence that any elected officials who received the contributions from Fai or his group knew that it came from the Pakistani government.

 - Hong Kong police use pepper spray to disperse pro-democracy protesters |

 - Putin calls for talks on east Ukraine 'statehood'; rebels fire on ship |

 - Dozens arrested at Made in America music festival in Los Angeles

 - Pakistani protesters push closer to PM house, force TV off the air |